Solving degree, last fall degree, and related invariants: Preliminaries

 \begin{defn} Let $\mathcal{F}\subseteq B$ be a polynomial system.
 The {\bf first fall degree} of $\mathcal{F}$ is

 \end{defn}

 The definition of {\bf Castelnuovo--Mumford regularity} is the most technical and it requires concepts from commutative algebra that we have not defined here.
-Therefore, we refer the reader to \cite[Section 3.4]{CG21} for the definition of Castelnuovo--Mumford regularity and a discussion of its relation with the solving degree.
+Therefore, we refer the reader to \cite[Section 3.4]{CG21} for the definition of Castelnuovo--Mumford regularity and a discussion on its relation with the solving degree.
+For a homogeneous system $\F$, we denote by $\reg(\F)$ the Castelnuovo--Mumford regularity of the ideal generated by $\F$.
+If the system $\F$ is not homogeneous, we consider the Castelnuovo--Mumford regularity of the associated homogeneous systems $\F^{\ttop}$ and $\F^h$.